jaegertracing/documentation/content/docs/next-release-v2/getting-started.md

 Your applications must be instrumented before they can send tracing data to Jaeger.
 We recommend using the [OpenTelemetry][otel] instrumentation and SDKs.

-Historically, the Jaeger project supported its own SDKs (aka tracers, client libraries) that implemented the OpenTracing API.
-As of 2022, the Jaeger SDKs are no longer supported, and all users are advised to migrate to OpenTelemetry.
+The Jaeger SDKs are no longer supported, and all users must migrate to OpenTelemetry.

 ## All in One